xerris/cloud-build-terraform/README.md

 A simple starter kit for running your terraform code on every checkin.

+You have two options for how release your environments depending on how you want to work:

+1) Environment per tag (recommended)
+2) Environment per branch

+Which one you pick will determine your developer workflow for getting code into an environment.

 ## Environment per tag

 The example only has master (and feature branches people are working on) and you use a Cloud Build Trigger to work off a regex of new tags.
 Following semantic versioning your tag specification could be something like: